MBS responsible for Khashoggi’s murder: US Senate

 WASHINGTON: The US Senate in a voice vote, with no opposition, approved a resolution condemning Khashoggi’s murder saying Saudi Crown Prince Mohammed bin Salman (MBS) was "responsible" for it.

-Independent Vermont Senator Bernie Sanders, who votes with the Democrats, described the vote as "a historic moment".
-The US Senate also sent a fresh warning to President Donald Trump and Saudi Arabia on Thursday by approving a resolution to end the US military support for Riyadh's war in Yemen.
+Independent Vermont Senator Bernie Sanders, who votes with the Democrats, described the vote as "a historic moment."
+The US Senate also sent a fresh warning to President Donald Trump and Saudi Arabia Thursday by approving a resolution to end US military support for Riyadh's war in Yemen.

-The largely symbolic resolution cannot be debated in the House of Representatives before January, and would likely be vetoed in any case by Trump, who has repeatedly signaled his backing for the Saudi regime.

-But the bipartisan Senate 'yes' vote sends a strong message to the White House over anger on both sides of the aisle towards Riyadh, intensified by the mounting civilian death toll in Yemen and the killing of dissident Saudi journalist Jamal Khashoggi.

 WASHINGTON: The US Senate in a voice vote, with no opposition, approved a resolution condemning Khashoggi’s murder saying Saudi Crown Prince Mohammed bin Salman (MBS) was "responsible" for it.

-Independent Vermont Senator Bernie Sanders, who votes with the Democrats, described the vote as "a historic moment".
-The US Senate also sent a fresh warning to President Donald Trump and Saudi Arabia on Thursday by approving a resolution to end the US military support for Riyadh's war in Yemen.
+Independent Vermont Senator Bernie Sanders, who votes with the Democrats, described the vote as "a historic moment."
+The US Senate also sent a fresh warning to President Donald Trump and Saudi Arabia Thursday by approving a resolution to end US military support for Riyadh's war in Yemen.

-The largely symbolic resolution cannot be debated in the House of Representatives before January, and would likely be vetoed in any case by Trump, who has repeatedly signaled his backing for the Saudi regime.

-But the bipartisan Senate 'yes' vote sends a strong message to the White House over anger on both sides of the aisle towards Riyadh, intensified by the mounting civilian death toll in Yemen and the killing of dissident Saudi journalist Jamal Khashoggi.